basf/pyTEM/README.md

+# Disclaimer

+TODO.
+Also make a pop-up box with the disclaimer

 # About

 The ```tem-scripting-package``` provides a Python wrapper for the scripting interface of Thermo Fisher Scientific and FEI microscopes.
 The ```tem-scripting-package``` provides a single microscope interface, bolted directly ontop of a COM interface.